Here’s What We’ve Been Reading To Support Your Family’s Mental Health

 - The parent/child mental health connection: According to the National Institute of Mental Health, 12.8% of teens will experience at least one episode of major depression.
 Previous research has linked teen’s mental health to that of their parents.
 But new research suggests that there’s a flipside to that “parental effect.”
 When teens are treated for their depression, their parents’ mental health improves too.
 (NPR)

 - Wondering when (and how) to limit your child’s tech use?
-This article from the New York Times has age-appropriate tips and resources for your kids from toddler to teen.
-(New York Times)
+The Mayo Clinic has age-appropriate tips and resources for your kids from toddler to teen.
+(Mayo Clinic)